kekyo/Epoxy/README.md

 * `View`: Describes the user interface in XAML and write binding expressions to the `ViewModel` (without writing code-behinds).
 * `ViewModel`: Get information from `Model` and define properties that map to `View`.
 * `Model`: Implement processes that are not directly related to the user interface.
-In this case, the process of downloading posts from Reddit.
+In this case, the process of downloading cat information from The Cat API.

 The relationship between these MVVM elements is illustrated in the following figure: